 Together, we can foster a nurturing environment where seniors feel valued and understood, encouraging them to take proactive steps towards better health.

-By understanding these nutritional foundations, you can make informed choices that promote heart health and overall well-being.
+By understanding these nutritional foundations, you can make informed choices that promote and overall well-being.
 It’s also vital to address systemic issues that affect access to nutritious options, ensuring that all older adults can benefit from adopting a heart-smart diet.
 Remember, you’re not alone in this journey; support is available, and every small step counts towards a healthier future.

 To effectively implement a heart-smart diet, seniors can adopt the following strategies: